dbt-checkpoint/dbt-checkpoint/HOOKS.md

 - [`check-source-has-tests`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-tests): Check the source has a number of tests.
 - [`check-source-has-tests-by-group`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-has-tests-by-group): Check the source has a number of tests from a group of tests.
 - [`check-source-tags`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-tags): Check the source has valid tags.
-- [`check-source-childs`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-childs): Check the source has a specific number (max/min) of childs.
+- [`check-source-childs`](https://github.com/dbt-checkpoint/dbt-checkpoint/blob/main/HOOKS.md#check-source-childs): Check the source has a specific number (max/min) of children.

 **Macro checks:**